 - Usage of employee-facing technologies such as remote access, wireless, electronic media, internet, PDA’s and wireless will adhere to the following:

-~ No unauthorized equipment can be brought in or set up in Livingston Chiropractic Clinic.
+~ No unauthorized equipment can be brought in or set up in The Livingston Clinic.
 This includes, but is not limited to modems, computers, or wireless devices.

 ~ Wireless devices must be set up securely by establishing secure accounts/passwords, disabling SSID broadcasts, and using the highest available encryption for the device.